 Collaborations with The Huntington

 HSS and The Huntington have partnered to bring interdisciplinary research to the humanities through the Caltech-Huntington Humanities Collaborations (CHHC).
-The CHHC program is organized around an ongoing series of ambitious and targeted interdisciplinary research projects–or thematic research "modules"–developed and coordinated by a small group of Caltech faculty members and Huntington residential research fellows.
+The CHHC program is organized around a series of ambitious and targeted interdisciplinary research projects–or thematic research "modules"–developed and coordinated by a small group of Caltech faculty members and Huntington residential research fellows.
 The modules run for two years, linking workshops, conferences, visiting faculty, and fellowship and postdoctoral appointments across both institutions.
 Learn more about the CHHC program here.

 Caltech-Huntington Program in Visual Culture creates opportunities for

 cross-pollination between the arts and sciences, facilitates dialog between